MAD-py/MongoDB-Dojo/README.md

 * *Collection*: It is a group of documents that are intended for the same purpose.
 All collections exist within a single database and there are no defined schemas in these.

-* *Document*: A set of key-value pairs is called a document.
+* *Document*: A set of key-value pairs that is called a document.
 Documents are composed of dynamic schemas that allow the same collection to contain documents with different structures.

 <p align="center">
 </br>